-17. Supervision and Support
+18. Supervision and Support

-Any member of staff affected by issues arising from concerns for a child's welfare or safety can seek support from the Designated Safeguarding Lead.
+Any member of staff affected by issues arising from concerns for a child's welfare or safety can seek support from the DSL or deputy DSL.

-All newly qualified teachers and classroom assistants have a mentor or co-ordinator with whom they can discuss concerns including the area of child protection, however, all concerns MUST be reported to the Designated Safeguarding Lead without delay.
+All newly qualified teachers and classroom assistants have a mentor or co-ordinator with whom they can discuss concerns including the area of child protection, however, all concerns MUST be reported to the DSL without delay.

-The Designated Safeguarding Lead can put staff and parents in touch with outside agencies for professional support if they so wish.
+The DSL can put staff and parents in touch with outside agencies for professional support if they so wish.

 We will put appropriate arrangements in place for the supervision of staff who have contact with children and families.
 Effective supervision provides support, coaching and training for the staff member/volunteer and promotes the interests of children.
 Our Supervision arrangements foster a culture of mutual support, teamwork and continuous improvement which encourages the confidential discussion of sensitive issues.
-Supervision provides opportunities for staff to: